Skip to main content

 Certificates may be missing from your Trusted Publishers store due to:

-• System Changes: Updates or changes to your system can sometimes reset the Trusted Publishers list.
+• System changes: Updates or changes to your system can sometimes reset the Trusted Publishers list.

-• New Installations: For fresh installs, certificates might not yet be added to your system’s trusted stores.
+• New installations: For fresh installs, certificates might not yet be added to your system’s trusted stores.

-• Office Security Policies: Strict security settings may prevent automatic certificate recognition.
+• Office security policies: Strict security settings may prevent automatic certificate recognition.

 1